Torch Lake Algae

 Did You Know?

-Torch Lake, in the summers of 2014 and 2015, experienced a bloom of golden brown colored algae on the bottom of lake.
+Torch Lake, since the summer of 2014, has been experiencing a bloom of golden brown colored algae on the bottom of lake.
 Initial findings indicate the algae is composed of a community or assemblage of diatom species.
 Diatoms are a type of single cell algae with glass or silica cell walls.

 The Three Lakes Association is collaborating with professors at the University of Michigan Biological Station and Michigan State University to determine the cause of this recent growth.